 Method 2: Adding Music Library in Steam Big Picture

-This is similar to the first method, but this is in the Big Picture mode.
-This is because if you are not using a computer but some other device with Big Picture mode, then the interface will be a bit different.
-However, you are adding the music directory to the Steam music library in this method too.
+This is similar to the first method, but this is in Big Picture mode.
+If you are not using a computer but some other device with Big Picture mode, the interface is a little different.
+However, you are still adding the music directory to the Steam music library in this method too.
 Follow the below steps to add your music through Big Picture Mode:

-Note: If you are already using the Big Picture mode in other devices, then skip the first step.
+Note: If you are already using the Big Picture mode on other devices, then skip the first step.